 Ideally the necropsy should be performed as soon after death as possible.
 If the necropsy is delayed, the carcass should be either placed in a refrigerated room or placed on crushed ice.
 Avoid freezing the carcass since this will cause artifactual changes in tissues.
 To be most informative, necropsies should be done within 24 hr of death.

 Marine turtle necropsy procedures have been described (Campbell, 1996) and a “Sea Turtle Necropsy Manual” (Wolke and George, 1981) was published in an attempt to try and standardize technique.
 Unfortunately this manual is outdated and this webpage is an attempt to update the methodology of performing sea turtle necropsies.
 A Necropsy Report Form was developed in the mid-1990s (Stamper et al, 1996) and since that time has gone through multiple revisions by various pathologists and biologists.
 The latest version is available here with the expectation that it will go through constant change as recommendations and suggestions are received.
 Images of major organs of sea turtles are linked to this form and new ones will be added as they become available.
-Understanding sea turtle anatomy is essential when performing a necropsy and a illustrated “Anatomy of Sea Turtles” by Jeanette Wyneken is available online.
+Understanding sea turtle anatomy is essential when performing a necropsy and an “Anatomy of Sea Turtles” by Jeanette Wyneken is available online.